 In reality, Fairfield was paid $130,432 for 2,163 hours of work she and two associates billed on Sanborn’s case.
 It was the most money ever paid by the commission on a single case.

-The Maine Monitor last week published a three-month investigation that found a systematic lack of oversight of attorney billing during the agency’s first nine years of operation.
+The Maine Center for Public Interest Reporting last week published a three-month investigation that found a systematic lack of oversight of attorney billing during the agency’s first nine years of operation.

 Fairfield was the highest billing attorney in Maine in fiscal year 2018.
 At the state’s flat $60-an-hour rate for court-appointed attorneys, the $275,612 she billed the state is equal to approximately 88 hours a week, excluding a small amount of expenses.